detro/detro.github.io/_posts/2014-02-23-phonebooth-on-mount-sinai.md

 God> <em>OK.
 It was nice to speak with you.
 I shall...</em>

 Moses> <em>Wait.
 I called to ask for your help.
-These people here, they are driving me crazy!</em>
+Those people down there, they are driving me crazy!</em>

 Moses> <em>One of them just started melting gold and he wants to make a cow!
 Or a Lamb, I don't know.</em>